Jamesits/docker-ripe-atlas/README.md

 ### IPv6

 Docker's IPv6 support is still [like shit](https://github.com/moby/moby/issues/25407).
-As a workaround, you can use IPv6 NAT like this:
+As a workaround, you can use IPv6 NAT using either `docker-ipv6nat` or native method (experimental).

+First, edit kernel parameters.

 ```shell
 cat > /etc/sysctl.d/50-docker-ipv6.conf <<EOF